So Many Stars (in progress)

 violin, piano.
 8'

-Dedicated to Lou Harrison, my briefest but most consequential of teachers.
+Dedicated to Lou Harrison, my briefest but one of my most consequential of teachers.

 the gentle air (2018)